bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-architecture-introduction.md

 ## Nuxeo Server

-The Nuxeo server can be installed in a variety of ways, including a docker container, a VM image, a debian repository, or a simple cross-platform zip file.
+Nuxeo server can be installed in a variety of ways, including a docker container, a VM image, a debian repository, or a simple cross-platform zip file.
 It is distributed in a prepackaged Tomcat server that includes Nuxeo, a transaction manager (JTA), a pool manager (JCA).
 The WAR file is generated dynamically upon each Nuxeo server restart, allowing easy configuration changes and customization deployment.
 Further information on this subject can be found in the [Understanding Bundles Deployment]({{page page='understanding-bundles-deployment'}}) documentation.

-The Nuxeo server can be deployed anywhere, including as an embedded tool.
+Nuxeo server can be deployed anywhere, including as an embedded tool.
 Having a lightweight embedded Nuxeo server is a solution commonly used for unit testing or offline access.
 For the latter, the Nuxeo server would be embedded client side (for instance in a tablet) to allow offline access, and would synchronize with a central Nuxeo server when going back online.

 ## Database

-The database is a core component for your Nuxeo infrastructure, since it will store all document properties, and will be used as well for various queries.
-Nuxeo supports many databases ;  among them, MongoDB and PostgreSQL are the ones that are considered to provide the best overall performances currently for Nuxeo usage.
-Please refer to our [database configuration]({{page page='database-configuration'}}) documentation for further details.
+The database is a core component for your Nuxeo cluster infrastructure, since it will store the document hierarchy, all document properties, and will be used as well for various queries.
+Nuxeo supports many databases, both NoSQL and relational ones.
+Among them, MongoDB and PostgreSQL are the ones that provide the best overall performances currently for Nuxeo usage.

+Each database has its own solutions for high availability, therefore we may not recommend a specific option here.
+You may however refer to our [database configuration]({{page page='database-configuration'}}) documentation for further details.

 {{#> callout type='info'}}
 When choosing MongoDB, a relational database (e.g. PostgreSQL, Oracle...) is still needed for now.
 Using MongoDB as the only database in your infrastructure is a work in progress that will be supported in Nuxeo LTS 2016 and above through optional addons.